Research Consumables & Equipment

 Request for Information (RFI)

-A process where suppliers are asked to provide written information to support evaluation of their capability to provide a service
+The first stage of a two-part process where suppliers are asked to provide written information to support evaluation of their capability and capacity in regard to an opportunity

 Request for Quotation (RFQ)